Reconquista: Concept and duration

+The memoirs of the last Zirid ruler of Granada, Abdallah ibn Buluggin, recalls a conversation with the Christian nobleman, Sisnando Davídiz, who had arrived to collect parias:

+He said to me face to face: "Al-Andalus originally belonged to the Christians.
+Then they were defeated by the Arabs and driven to the most inhospitable region, Jillīqiya.
+Now that they are strong and capable, the Christians desire to recover what they have lost by force.
+This can only be achieved by weakness and encroachment.
+In the long run, when it has neither men nor money, we'll be able to recover it without any difﬁculty".

 Documents dating from the 10th and 11th centuries are mute on any idea of reconquest.
 The Crusades, which started late in the 11th century, birthed the religious ideology of a reconquest.
 In al-Andalus, Christian states of that era were confronted by the century-long rule of the Sanhaja-ruled Almoravid dynasty and subsequently the religious extremism of the Almohad Caliphate of the Masmuda, which supported a similarly staunch ideology of jihad.

 Propaganda accounts of Muslim-Christian hostility came into being to support that idea, most notably the Chanson de Roland, an 11th-century French chanson de geste that offers a fictionalised retelling of the Battle of Roncevaux Pass dealing with the Saracens or Moors, and centuries later introduced in the French school system to instill moral and national values in the population following the 1870 defeat of the French in the Franco-Prussian War, regardless of the actual events.

 The consolidation of the modern idea of a Reconquista is inextricably linked to the foundational myths of 19th-century Spanish nationalism, associated with the development of a Centralist, Castilian, and staunchly Catholic nationalism, evoking nationalistic, romantic and sometimes colonialist themes.
 The concept gained further track in the 20th century during the Francoist dictatorship.
 It thus became one of the key tenets of the historiographical discourse of National Catholicism, the mythological and ideological identity of the regime.
 The discourse was underpinned in its most traditional version by an avowed 'historical illegitimacy' of al-Andalus and the subsequent glorification of the Christian conquest.